clintmillerportfolio/clintmillerportfolio.github.io/_portfolio/1_project.markdown

 img: /img/nba_cover.png
 ---

-# NBA

 # Alexa Skill

-## Customer Need
-*"I want to keep up with my favorite teams, but I’m busy."*

-**Business Need**
-Stake a claim in the world of voice interfaces.

-**Solution**
-An Alexa Skill that checks scores, gives the schedule and plays live game audio.

 <div class="img_row">
 <img class="col three" src="/img/nba_cover.png"/>
 </div>

+# Customer Need
+*"I want to keep up with my favorite teams, but I’m busy."*

+# Business Need
+*Stake a claim in the world of voice interfaces.*

+# Solution
+*An Alexa Skill that checks scores, gives the schedule and plays live game audio.*

 Turner Broadcasting, the official digital partner of the NBA, approached my team looking to create an Alexa Skill.
 Their primary goal was to stake a claim in the world of voice interfaces.